 “Hosted Services” or “Software as a Service (SaaS)” means the specific version of Inventia Platform and all the services which will be made available by the Provider to the Customer as a service via the internet and via Cloud infrastructure in accordance with this Agreement;

 “Hosted Services Defect” means a defect, error or bug in the Platform having a material adverse effect on the appearance, operation, functionality or performance of the Hosted Services , but excluding any defect, error or bug caused by or arising as a result of:

-- any act or omission of the Customer or any person authorised by the Customer to use the Platform or Hosted Services;
+- any act or omission of the Customer or any person authorized by the Customer to use the Platform or Hosted Services;

-- any use of the Hosted Services contrary to the Documentation, whether by the Customer or by any person authorised by the Customer;
+- any use of the Hosted Services contrary to the Documentation, whether by the Customer or by any person authorized by the Customer;

 - a failure of the Customer to perform or observe any of its obligations in this Agreement; and/or

 - an incompatibility between the Hosted Services and any other system, network, application, program, hardware or software not specified as compatible in the Hosted Services Specification;

 “Hosted Services Specification” means the specification for the Hosted Services set out in the Documentation;